FairpoolDEX/contracts/Market-Crash-Protection.md

 Notes:

 * Guaranteed price is a parameter of [Market Crash Protection contract](#market-crash-protection-contract).
+* Guaranteed price is set at the time of deployment of [Market Crash Protection contract](#market-crash-protection-contract).
+* Guaranteed price does not change after deployment.
 * A single [MCP contract](#market-crash-protection-contract) can specify a single guaranteed price.
 * It is possible to deploy multiple [MCP contracts](#market-crash-protection-contract) for different guaranteed prices.